What we do

 We want to help you.
 Whether you’re an established NOG who would love a bit of help with the dull administrative side of things, you’re just starting and need some support to get off the ground with a new NOG, or you’re a lone network operator who wants to find your tribe, the Global NOG Alliance is a not-for-profit organisation which is about giving anyone who needs it the right kind of assistance to make their NOG what they need it to be, for the good of the internet.
 We offer our assistance and resources to NOGs and tech communities completely free of charge.

-We’ve only just started, so we want to keep our immediate goals (and costs) modest.
-Our activity plan is set up with extensible goals.
+We’ve only just started, so we are keeping our immediate goals and costs modest.
 The more sponsorship we get, the more we will be able to do to help the community.
 We’re using an agile approach: taking small steps with demonstrable results, and learning from each step.
 That way we will make sure that we spend our funds and efforts as efficiently as possible.